sathishscripts/agl-compositor/doc/README.md

 these are encoded with different values such that there's a translation needed, between the protocol values and the internal values.

-Besides the roles, additional data can to be passed, but only relevant depending on the role.
+Besides the roles, additional data can be passed, but only relevant depending on the role.

 #### Receiving application state events from (other) applications